SCDH/oxbytei/README.md

   - Put all such assumptions into the configuration file.

 So` de.wwu.scdh.teilsp` contains code which is not specific to the oXygen editor.
+It serves as a layer of abstraction and can be plugged into other editors, too.
 It's intended to be the germ of a TEI [LSP](https://langserver.org/) implementation based on Lemminx and will be sourced out to it's own repository in the future.

-It includes the plugin mechanism.
+It provides the interfaces for plugins and the plugin loader, which evaluates the current editing context for loading and initializing plugins.
+So plugins can be developed for this layer of abstraction.

 ### Regarding other oXygen framework components  ###